MichaelWilliams289/MichaelWilliams289/README.md

 </center>

 ### About me
-I'm currently an aspiring Software Engineer with a passion for gaming.
-My favorite video game at the moment is Stalker: Shadow of Chernobyl, and I'm completely engrossed in it, still trying to conquer every challenge it throws my way.
-I'm so inspired by it that I've started working on a Stalker mod.
-While I don't have a concrete concept for it just yet, I'm excited about the creative process and the possibility of crafting something truly engaging.
-Ultimately, my dream is to become a game developer, and this project is a step toward realizing that goal.
+I'm a 14-year-old aspiring Software Engineer with a deep passion for gaming.
+Currently, my favorite video game is Stalker: Shadow of Chernobyl, and I'm fully immersed in its challenges, constantly striving to overcome them.
+This game has inspired me so much that I've begun developing a Stalker mod.
+Although I'm still refining the concept, I'm thrilled about the creative journey and the potential to create something truly captivating.
+My ultimate dream is to become a game developer, and this project marks a significant step towards achieving that goal.

 [![GitHub Streak](https://streak-stats.demolab.com?user=Michaelw746&theme=dark)](https://git.io/streak-stats) ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Michaelw746&hide_progress=true)